Geometric Structures on the Cochains of a Manifold: Applications to Surfaces

 In this section we study applications of the combinatorial star operator on a triangulated closed surface.
-As motivation, let us recall some facts from the analytic setting.
+As motivation, let us first recall some facts from the analytic setting.

 Let $M$ be a Riemann surface.
-The Hodge-star operator on the complex valued $1$-forms of $M$ may be defined in local coordinates by $\star dx = dy$ and $\star dy = - dx$ and extended over $\mathbb{C}$ linearly.
+There is a Hodge-star operator in the complex valued $1$-forms of $M$, defined in local coordinates by $\star dx = dy$ and $\star dy = - dx$ and extended linearly over $\mathbb{C}$.
 One can check that this is well defined using the Cauchy-Riemann equations for the coordinate interchanges.
-The Hodge-star operator restricts to an orthogonal automorphism of complex valued $1$-forms that squares to $-\mathrm{Id}$.
+The Hodge-star operator restricts to an orthogonal automorphism of complex valued $1$-forms that squares to $-Id$.
 Furthermore, the harmonic $1$-forms split into an orthogonal sum of holomorphic and anti-holomorphic $1$-forms corresponding to the $-i$ and $+i$ eigenspaces of the Hodge-star operator.

-Riemann studied how the periods, the integrals of holomorphic and anti-holomorphic $1$-forms, are related to the underlying complex structure.
+Riemann studied how the integrals of holomorphic and anti-holomorphic $1$-forms, called periods, are related to the underlying complex structure.
 He showed that for any fixed homology basis these periods satisfy the so-called \emph{bi-linear relations}.
 Furthermore, choosing a particular basis for the holomorphic $1$-forms gives rise to a \emph{period matrix}, which, by Torelli's theorem, determines the conformal structure of the Riemann surface.
 These period matrices lie in what is called the Siegel upper half space.
 (Two references for this material are \cite{GS} and \cite{FK}.)
 An unsolved problem, called the Schottky problem, is to determine which points in the Siegel upper half space represent the period matrix of a Riemann surface.

-In this section, we'll show that the combinatorial Hodge-star operator on a triangulated surface induces similar structures.
+In this section we'll show that the combinatorial Hodge-star operator on a triangulated surface induces similar structures.
 In particular, given any hermitian inner product on the complex valued simplicial $1$-cochains, the harmonic cochains split as holomorphic and anti-holomorphic $1$-cochains.
 We'll prove analogues of the bilinear relations of Riemann, and show how one obtains a combinatorial period matrix.
-This construction yields its own combinatorial Schottky problem, but we won't discuss that here.
+This construction yields it's own combinatorial Schottky problem, which won't discuss in the current paper.